 6 years and older

-- Was it difficult to think of a gesture for yourself that is different from the others?
+- Was it difficult to be in physical contact with the others?
 Can you explain?

 - What were the different attitudes in the group?
 Helping each other?
 Selfishness?
 Did anybody refuse to collaborate?
 Can you explain?